 i) Preliminary exam requirement.
 Preliminary examinations are offered at the beginning and end of the Spring semester each year.
 These are three closed-book written examinations in (i) differential equations, (ii) advanced calculus, and (iii) linear algebra.
 The examinations are given at the advanced undergraduate / beginning graduate level.
 For each of the three exams, students receive a score of 1 (Not Pass), 2 (M.S.
 Pass) or 3 (Ph.D.
-Pass), as determined by the Preliminary Exams Committee.
+Pass), as determined by a unanimous consensus of the Preliminary Exams Committee.

 All students in the graduate program are required to take the preliminary exams at the beginning of the Spring semester of their first year of study.
 The dates of these exams will be determined during the preceding Fall semester.
 M.S.
 Plan I students must obtain a score of at least 2 on all three exams.
 A student may retake any or all three exams at the end of the same Spring semester.
-If the student does not obtain a score of at least 2 on all three exams after two attempts, he or she will be disqualified from further study in the graduate program.
+If the student does not obtain a score of at least 2 on all three exams after two attempts, they will be disqualified from further study in the graduate program.

 - ii) Special Topics requirement.
 To satisfy the requirement of a Special Topics course-item b), part ii) above-a student may take Math 292 (Special Topics in Applied Mathematics).
-Recognizing the interdisciplinary nature of research in applied mathematics, students may, with the approval of their advisor, satisfy the Special Topics requirement by either taking a graduate-level (200- or 300-level) course from another discipline, or by taking a letter-graded Math 298/299 course.
+Recognizing the interdisciplinary nature of research in applied mathematics, students may, with the approval of their advisor, satisfy the Special Topics requirement by either taking a graduate-level (200- or 300-level) course from another discipline, the remaining course of Math 222 or Math 282, or by taking a letter-graded Math 298/299 course.
 In any case, the Special Topics course must be completed with a minimum grade of "B." - iii) Teaching requirement.
 M.S.
-Plan I students must serve as a half-time Teaching Assistant (TA) for at least one semester (or equivalent). - d) Advancement to Candidacy: Before advancing to candidacy for the Master's degree, a student must have satisfied all coursework requirements (described above under "b) Course Requirements" and all special requirements (described above under "c) Special Requirements."
+Plan I students must serve as a Teaching Assistant (TA) for at least one semester (or equivalent). - d) Advancement to Candidacy: Before advancing to candidacy for the Master's degree, a student must have satisfied all coursework requirements (described above under "b) Course Requirements" and all special requirements (described above under "c) Special Requirements."
 Students must have maintained a minimum GPA of 3.0 in all coursework undertaken.
 Normally, students advance by the end of the fourth semester.
-The student must file the appropriate paperwork (Application for Advancement to Candidacy for the Master's Degree and Conflict of Interest Form).
+The student must file the appropriate paperwork (Application for Advancement to Candidacy for the Master's Degree and Conflict of Interest Form) according to the deadlines outlined in the Graduate Division website.